 5 February 2019

-There is considerable work to be done; the IMO Scoping Exercise and other related work is the start of a process.
+There is considerable work to be done; the IMO Scoping Exercise and other related work start a process.
 There is much debate about MASS around the world, notably on the complex subject of definitions.
-In reality, the development and operation of MASS is moving at a faster pace than the regulatory process; the advent of Yara Birkeland at sea in 2020 is a good example.
+In reality, the development and operation of MASS are moving at a faster pace than the regulatory process; the advent of Yara Birkeland at sea in 2020 is a good example.
 This may present a degree of concern, not least if nations develop their own independent practices.
 We should not assume that MASS will only operate within the jurisdiction of individual nations.
 Not only can they be found on the High Seas today, but they will increasingly transit between nations; short-sea operations will be the expected norm during the early years of the IMO work.

 The key challenge is to dovetail the reality of MASS with regulatory outcomes, whilst not impeding progress.
 We must be patient whilst IMO do their work.
 Strong communication, flexibility, and acceptance of the full implications of equivalence will reap great benefits for the safety and efficiency of the maritime community.

 Ship with automated processes and decision support - Seafarers are on board to operate and control shipboard systems and functions.
-Some operations may be automated.

 Remotely controlled ship with seafarers on board - The ship is controlled and operated from another location, but seafarers are on board.